Auburngrads/Driscoll_DI/README.md

-      - No, you should not suggest specific solution ideas, but you can ask them questions that will help THEM arrive and the best answer themselves – even if it’s not your perfect idea
+      - No, you should not suggest specific solution ideas, but you can ask them questions that will help THEM arrive and the best answer themselves – even if it’s not your perfect idea 😔
-        :dissapointed:
       - Moreover, if you do suggest a specific idea to the team not only is this considered interference, but the team is also disallowed from further pursuing this idea – because the original idea did